We understand the importance of ensuring that children continue to develop, learn and flourish during any periods of 'lockdown' or self-isolation.

 - The work is differentiated appropriately to meet different needs

-- Staff should provide answers and/or success criteria for the tasks.
-Parents should be encouraged to contact school to let us know how the child is performed.
+- Staff will provide answers and/or success criteria for the tasks.
+Parents are encouraged to contact school if further support is needed.

 - Staff will set a weekly ‘assessment assignment.’
-This could be returned via email or posted online.
+This should be returned via email or posted online.
 Staff will then provide personal feedback.